-Looking for garden fence decorating ideas for your front garden, backyard or even patio space?
+Looking for fence decorating ideas for your front garden, backyard or even patio space?
 Then you've landed on the right page.

-Fencing also provides an ideal backdrop for plants, as well as protecting the garden from the extremes of winter weather.
+Fencing provides an ideal backdrop for plants, as well as protecting the garden from the extremes of winter weather.

 What's more, according to a recent national survey conducted across independent estate agents, having a well-maintained fence is a great way to ensure you sell your house quickly and secure a top price for your property.

 To get you started, we've rounded up the best garden fence decorating ideas, that combine functionality with style and will complement your other garden ideas perfectly.

 If you are after a contemporary appearance, then we recommend choosing fence panels with a pale-wood finish.
 To stop your fence looking dull, hang an outdoor mirror to reflect sunlight and add interest to your patio.

 This is also a smart trick if you're looking for small garden ideas that will make a compact space appear bigger.
 You'll be surprised – and amazed – by the difference a mirror can make to any room – indoors and out.

 2. Set up raised beds against a fence